News / Analysis

 European industry took a turn for the better in February, Production contracting by 0.1% MoM in February – half the expected.
 On Friday, the zone’s March CPI came in at 1.1% MoM, with construction output for February contracting by 1.51% MoM.

-Germany’s CPI came in at 1.3% YoY for March, and Italy reported a €1.016 bn trade surplus for February.
-The ECB’s Christine Lagarde on Thursday assured the IMF that her bank will increase its asset purchasing “by as much as necessary and for as long as needed.”
+Germany’s CPI came in at 1.3% YoY for March, and Italy reported a €1.016 bn trade A trade balance that is positive as a result of income (exports on the national level) being greater... for February.
+The ECB’s Christine Lagarde on Thursday assured the IMF that her bank will increase its A stock, commodity, currency, index or any other entity one may trade or invest in. purchasing “by as much as necessary and for as long as needed.”

 Indexes once again closed up in the US last week, nearly 3% for the DOW but 4.4% for the Russel Small Cap 2000.
 However, Reuters reports that Elliot Fund’s Paul Singer is expecting a 50% loss in stock markets as the world enters the post-Covid recession.